Cryopump Solutions

 On-Board 400

 The contamination in the helium, it appears, caused enough friction to increase the motor torque to overcome it.
 This increased torque, in turn strains / overloads the yoke to cause its bore to become elongated and its securing pin to wear.
 This deformation no longer secured the displacer firmly inside the cylinder, but allowed it to make contact with the cylinder top, producing the mechanical noise.
 As this failure was not due PTB workmanship or parts, it will be deemed as a non-warranty.
 That stated, the helium side of pump will be rebuilt as a courtesy to the customer.
 The vacuum side, as noted, is heavily coated and should, in our opinion be rebuilt, as well.
-PTB Sales will contact customer as to the best way to proceed with this.
+PTB will contact customer as to the best way to proceed with this.
 Warranty Status Not Approved This is not an approved warranty.
 Refrigerator of pump will be rebuilt as a courtesy to the customer.
 Customer should enact decontamination procedure on the helium system which drove this pump.

 Brooks CTI On-Board 250F & 10: Temperature rise